AbdKayali3/Minesweeper-js/README.md

 ## How to Play

 - open [Minesweeper web page](https://abdkayali3.github.io/Minesweeper-js/)
-- Choose a difficulty
+- Choose a difficulty.
-- Click on the cells to open them
+- Click on the cells to open them.
-- Empty cells means there is no Mines(Bombs) around them
+- Empty cells means there is no Mines(Bombs) around them.
-- A cell withg a number have that amount of bombs around them
+- A cell withg a number have that amount of bombs around them.
 - You open a cell with a Mines(Bombs) you loose.
-- Be carfull when opening cells around those who have numbers
+- Be carfull when opening cells around those who have numbers.
-- Try to develop and follow a stratigy to win
+- Try to develop and follow a stratigy to win.
 - ✨Good luck ✨